VatsalSy/comphy_vscode_themes/docs/color-palette.md

 # Color Palette Reference

-This document centralizes the color palettes used across the Gruvbox Crisp theme variants to avoid duplication and keep maintenance simple.
+This document centralizes the color palettes used across the CoMPhy Gruvbox theme variants to avoid duplication and keep maintenance simple.

 ## Traditional Gruvbox Colors